sassoftware/viya4-iac-azure/docs/user/TerratestDockerUsage.md

   viya4-iac-azure-terratest \
   -r="YourTest"
 ```
-To run multiple tests, pass in a regex to the -r argument - "TestName1|TestName2|TestName3"
+To run multiple tests, pass in a regex to the `-r` option - "TestName1|TestName2|TestName3"

-### Running a specific Go Package and Test
+### Running a Specific Go Package and Test

-If you want to specify the Go package and test name, run the following docker command with the following arguments:
+If you want to specify the Go package and test name, run the following Docker command with the following options:

 ```bash
 # Run from the ./viya4-iac-azure directory